 Several paralegal schools in Alaska offer students options for obtaining a degree in the paralegal/legal assistant field.
 This guide to paralegal schools in Alaska will help you find the Alaska school that offers the right options for your career goals.
-As an alternative to traditional programs with on-campus courses, some students find that online programs like the Paralegal Associate’s degree offered by Rasmussen College are a better fit.
+As an alternative to traditional programs with on-campus courses, some students who desire a more flexible class schedule may find that online programs are a better fit.

 - 1 school offers a certificate for paralegals/legal assistants.

 - 2 schools offer an associate’s degree program for paralegals/legal assistants.